Wheaton woman opens up about being a COVID long hauler - NewsBreak

 CBS 2's Jermont Terry shows us, a Wheaton woman opens up about the lasting impact, as Northwestern Medicine reveals the finding of its study.

-"The descent into what I came to know the pit of emotional despair."
+"The descent into what I came to know as the pit of physical and emotional despair."

 She contracted COVID and would experience a 15-month long journey of agonizing symptoms.

-"I went from being a very active person to barely being able to stand without getting so acutely dizzy.
-Things like taking a shower, empty the dishwasher.
-If I had to plan one thing to do for the day, that was the thing that I did."
+"I went from being a very active person to barely being able to stand for five minutes without getting so acutely dizzy.
+Having zero standing tolerance."

 Emily soon learned she was part of a group infected with the virus considered COVID long haulers.
 The annoying pain, fatigue and neurological side affects stick around well after the virus leaves the body.

-"I'd say I'm 90 to 95% better, but there are still some symptoms that linger," Caffee said.
-"I don't feel like my old self.
-I feel like a different version of my old self.
+"I'd say I'm 90 to 95% better, but there are still definitely some symptoms that linger," Caffee said.

 More than 1,400 long-haulers have been treated at Northwestern Hospital.
 Researchers and doctors did an extensive study and determined.
 Most continued to: